tidev/docs-devkit/packages/docs/docs/theme/installation.md

 # OR npm i -D vuepress-theme-titanium
 ```

-and then update your `.vuepress/config.js` to activate the thene.
+and then update your `.vuepress/config.js` to activate the theme.

 ```js
 module.exports = {